kyle-rosenblad/compnet_ms_analyses/README.md

 # compnet_ms_analyses
 Analyses accompanying Rosenblad (2025) compnet: Bayesian dyadic regression reveals hidden signals of interspecific competition in observational data

-There are five subdirectories that each correspond to a distinct analysis:
+There are five subdirectories that each correspond to a distinct analysis.

 compnet_ms_example runs the toy example shown in Box 1 with compnet's built-in example data.